 What do I mean by linking?

-SNPs (pronounced snips), simply, are single nucleotide variations in DNA that occur with a certain percentage of a population.
-They can affect how humans develop diseases and respond to pathogens, chemicals, drugs, vaccines, and other agents.
+SNPs (pronounced snips), simply, are single nucleotide variations in DNA that occur with a certain percentage of a population.1 They can affect how humans develop diseases and respond to pathogens, chemicals, drugs, vaccines, and other agents.
 A set of SNPs for a single individual can also act as a unique signature useful in identification and forensics.
 Naturally, figuring out the possible downstream effects of an SNP is indeed useful.
-And that’s exactly what we mean by linking SNPs to phenotypes.
+And that’s exactly what we mean by linking SNPs to phenotypes.2

 However, a word of caution here.
 Figuring out the causal effects of a particular SNP is a tricky task with significant computational and experimental challenges, enough to be a widely studied biological problem.
 We couldn’t be doing the original research here, are we?
 Well, no. Instead, we are going to use the research data that has already been generated and available to us as valuable references — through secondary analysis using text mining.

 OpenSNP.org has a single purpose — to act as a free, open-data repository by collecting personal genomics data into the public domain.
-The web-portal, thus, is a critical component of the infrastructure.
+The web-portal, thus, is the critical component of the infrastructure.
 From my understanding, I can imagine two immediate benefits of this project.

 - Improve the overall user-experience by making to easier to understand possible associations between an SNP to a phenotype and vice-versa.